harness/developer-hub/docs/platform/19_Terraform/harness-terraform-provider-overview.md

 This includes:
 - Deploying new infrastructure: Use the provider to create new resources in Terraform.
 - Updating existing infrastructure: Use the provider to update existing resources.
-- Rolling back changes: Use the provider to roll back changes to the infrastructure, such as rolling back a failed deployment, in case of any failures.
+- Rolling back changes: Use the provider to roll back changes to the infrastructure, such as the deletion of a outdated pipeline or an unnecessary connector.
 - Monitoring and observability: Use the provider to monitor the state of the infrastructure and resources, and to collect metrics and logs for observability purposes.

 You can provision and manage the following resources using the Harness Provider: